A nest box is an enclosed area meant to give chickens a place they feel comfortable laying their eggs.

 Chickens generally prefer darkened, cozy places where they feel safe.
 We say "generally," here, because new layers may not understand what their instincts are telling them to do.

 Many lay an egg or two on the floor.
 Some feel like they need to find a spot outside the coop to lay (such as under your porch!), and so on.
 It may take some time and effort to "teach" them to lay in the coop.
-And some may always prefer to lay in a corner than in a nest box!
-Read the related questions below for more information about that.
+And some may always prefer to lay in a corner than in a nesting box!

-Nest boxes don't have to have any particular construction.
+Nesting boxes don't have to have any particular construction.
 Some may be plastic, some metal, some wood.
+Some will be purpose built, and others will be improvised.
 Here's our selection of nest boxes and related supplies.